• Skip to main content

 A cast iron skillet of ground turkey shepherd's pie with a slice removed.

-Here is how to make this cast iron skillet shepherd's pie with ground turkey.
+Here is how to make shepherd's pie with ground turkey.

 Step 1: Cook the potatoes.
 Preheat the oven to 400°F. Add diced potatoes and crushed garlic cloves to a pot and cover them with cold water.
 Bring the water to a boil over medium-high heat and boil the potatoes for 10 minutes or until they're fork tender.
 Remove from heat and drain completely.